Chinese Lemon Chicken

 - 6 tablespoons cold water

-Combine the chicken tenderloins with the sesame oil, sherry, salt and pepper in a bowl.
-Mix well, cover and marinate for about 15 minutes.
+Add the sesame oil, sherry, ground ginger, salt and pepper to the chicken.
+Mix well and marinate at room temperature for about 15 minutes.

 Makes 4 servings